-Wedding Venue Snapshot: - Banqueting House is a large ballroom with an astonishingly beautiful ceiling, and below the ballroom is a basement of arches.
-The two spaces are connected by a sprawling staircase that is simply demanding to be adorned in fresh rose petals and flickering candles - The main ballroom is licenced to host wedding ceremonies for 400 guests, dinners of 250 with a dancefloor or 380 without, and standing receptions for up to 500 guests - The Undercroft below can host ceremonies for 150 guests, dinner for 120 and dancing for 380 guests - The venue is only available for exclusive dry hire with rates starting from 13 000 GBP VAT and the option to extend the late licence to 1am for an additional 1 000 GBP VAT - Banqueting House has a diverse list of accredited caterers to peruse, ensuring that all taste buds will be satisfied - Round tables and elegant dining chairs are included in your venue hire fee
+- Banqueting House is a large ballroom with a breathtaking hand painted ceiling by Rubens and an atmospheric Undercroft below - The main ballroom is licensed to host wedding ceremonies for 400 guests, dinners of 250 with a dance floor or 380 without, and standing receptions for up to 500 guests - The Undercroft below can host ceremonies for 150 guests, dinner for 120 and dancing for 380 guests - The venue is only available for exclusive dry hire with rates starting from 13 000 GBP VAT, with the option to extend the late licence to 1am for an additional 1 000 GBP VAT - Banqueting House has a diverse list of accredited caterers to peruse, ensuring that all taste buds will be satisfied - Round tables and elegant dining chairs are included in your venue hire fee

 Standing proud on Westminster’s Whitehall and across the street from the renowned Horse Guards Parade, Banqueting House encapsulates the rich history and beauty that so abundantly surrounds it.
-The looming stone facade and towering pillars hint to what can be expected inside.
+The looming stone facade and towering pillars hint to the treasures that can be expected inside.

 Entering the foyer on ground floor level, a grand twisting staircase flanks the left side of the building and the vaulted Undercroft tunnels off under the right.
-The Undercroft is a versatile blank space, with an arch every few paces and low lighting on the smooth white walls.
+The Undercroft is a versatile blank canvas which features stone paved floors, symmetrical ceiling arches, and attractive low lighters that illuminate the smooth white walls.

-The space is licenced for wedding ceremonies for up to 150 guests.
-Later that evening, the vaulted room can be converted into a trendy bar and dancefloor.
-Tuck chic lounge pockets between arches and wash the walls with uplighters in any colour you desire, The Undercroft can become your own personalised underground nightclub.
+This extraordinary space is licensed for wedding ceremonies for up to 150 guests, and later in the evening the vaulted room can be converted into a trendy bar and dance floor area.
+Tuck chic lounge chairs between the arches and wash the walls with up-lighters in any colour you desire.
+With effective production, decoration and lighting, the Undercroft can become your own personalised underground nightclub.